What is Functional Maths?

-You will get the chance to apply these maths skills in a wide variety of situations and will gain experience in using maths when making decisions and explaining the reasons behind these decisions.
+You will get the chance to apply these maths skills in a wide variety of situations.

 At the start of the course you will be assessed to find out what you need to learn.
 You will then agree an individual learning plan appropriate to your situation and needs.